Senator Hotel: History

 Martin Luther King Jr. stayed at the Senator Hotel.
 In the 1940s, a young Joan Didion auditioned in the hotel for a Pasadena Playhouse theater part at a casting call and Pulitzer Prize-winning dramatist and author William Saroyan frequented the hotel bar.
-In 1954, Washington Redskins coach Curly Lambeau was fired after arguing with that professional football team's owner in the Senator Hotel lobby.
+In 1954, Washington Redskins coach Curly Lambeau was fired after arguing with team founder George Preston Marshall in the Senator Hotel lobby.
 In the late 1950s, Stan Kenton and his controversial jazz orchestra held concerts in the Empire Room of the Senator Hotel.
 Throughout the 1950s, 1960s and 1970s, politicians such as Governors Jerry Brown and Ronald Reagan and Presidents Richard Nixon and Jimmy Carter spent time in the hotel.
 President Gerald Ford spent the night at the Senator Hotel before the September 5, 1975 assassination attempt on him by Manson family disciple Squeaky Fromme.

 In early 1979, retired Major League Baseball player Mickey Mantle received $2,000 to attend the National Association of Health Underwriters of Sacramento convention at the Senator Hotel.
 In May 1979, the Senator Hotel was listed on the National Register of Historic Places, in part due to its early 20th century adaptation of parts barrowed from Palazzo Farnese and other Italian Renaissance motifs.
 Two months later, in July, the hotel was closed down because of 79 fire-safety and building-code violations.
 The building then was shuttered with panels placed over windows.
 That left Sacramento as the only city in the 25 largest metropolitan regions in the United States without a major historic hotel.
 Sacramento developer Marvin "Buzz" Oates purchased the Senator Hotel in November 1979 for $2.5 million and spent $15 million over the next eight years renovating the building.
 Oates reopened the building an office building in 1983 under the name "Senator Hotel Office Building" to give lobbyists short-distance access to California's state politicians.
 Equitable Real Estate Investment Management purchased the Senator Hotel in October 1987 for $30 million.
 Due to the Great Recession, the Senator Hotel's business occupancy level dropped to 60% and the previous owners lost property ownership to the Florida-based mortgage holder in 2012.
 The hotel was listed for sale in October 2012.